cektor/MB-GB-TB-Converter/README.md

 # MB-GB-TB-Converter

 Computer Unit Converter MB-GB-TB Conversion Processes are Written in Python Language.
-Works Cross Platform (Windows-MacOS-Linux) TKinder Library is used.
+Works Cross Platform (Windows-MacOS-Linux) PyQt6 Library is used.